 Comprehensive Overview

 While pie charts are effective for certain types of data, it’s essential to understand their limitations.
 They are best suited for displaying nominal or ordinal data that represents parts of a whole.
 They are less effective when comparing data across different pie charts or when dealing with a large number of categories.
 In such cases, other chart types, such as bar charts or line graphs, may be more appropriate.
-It's also crucial to ensure that the data accurately reflects the information you want to convey and that the chart is not misleading or confusing.
+Now, it's also crucial to see to it that the data accurately reflects the information you want to convey and that the chart is not misleading or confusing.
 Misleading pie charts, for instance, can arise if the percentages don't add up to 100% or if slices are disproportionately sized to create a false impression.

 Trends and Latest Developments